 - i.
 A description of each operation included in the average. - ii.
 The maximum organic HAP content of the materials used, the application method used (if any atomized resin application methods are used in the average), and any other methods used to control emissions. - iii.
-Calculations showing that the operations covered by the plan will comply with the open molding emission limit specified in Condition No. 3.3.2. - b.
-The Permittee shall submit the Implementation Plan to the Division with the notification of compliance status specified in Condition No. 6.2.15. - c.
-The Permittee shall keep the Implementation Plan on site and provide it to the Division when asked. - d.
-If the Permittee revises the Implementation Plan, the revised plan shall be submitted with the next semiannual compliance report specified in Condition No. 6.2.16. - 6.2.8 If the Permittee is using Condition No. 3.3.3(a) to demonstrate compliance with the HAP emission limit in Condition No. 3.3.2, then the following should be performed: [40 CFR 63.5710]
+Calculations showing that the operations covered by the plan will comply with the open molding emission limit specified in Condition 3.3.2. - b.
+The Permittee shall keep the Implementation Plan on site and provide it to the Division when asked. - c.
+If the Permittee revises the Implementation Plan, the revised plan shall be submitted with the next semiannual compliance report specified in Condition 6.2.16. - 6.2.8 If the Permittee is using Condition 3.3.3.a to demonstrate compliance with the HAP emission limit in Condition 3.3.2, then the following should be performed: [40 CFR 63.5710]